 - “Anode” sends electrons through a wire

 - The anode is the negative or reducing electrode which releases electrons to the external circuit and oxidizes during an electrochemical reaction.

-- “Electrolyte” allows movement of ions only
+- “Electrolyte” allows the movement of ions only

 - The electrolyte carries positively charged lithium ions from the anode to the cathode and vice versa through the separator

-- “Separator”, the absolute barrier between the cathode and the anode battery separators provide a barrier between the anode (negative) and the cathode (positive) while allowing the lithium-ion exchange from one side to the other.
+- “Separator”, the absolute barrier between the cathode and the anode battery separators provides a barrier between the anode (negative) and the cathode (positive) while allowing the lithium-ion exchange from one side to the other.

 3. Battery life

 The life of a lithium-ion battery is generally defined as the number of complete charge-discharge cycles to reach a failure threshold in terms of loss of capacity or increase in impedance.

 The typical estimated lifespan of a lithium-ion battery is approximately two to three years or 300 to 500 charge cycles, whichever occurs first.
 A charge cycle is a period of use from full charge to full discharge and full recharge.